 What is the Code of Conduct?

 We are committed to creating a comfortable and safe environment.
-We ask you to be kind to each other and be mindful of your fellow dancers’ boundaries.
+We ask you to be kind and respectful to each other and be mindful of your fellow dancers’ boundaries.

 No forms of harassment or assault will be toleratedAnyone who violates this policy is subject to immediate ejection.
 If you experience or witness any form of harassment, please do not hesitate to contact us.